 - All public blockchains require nodes to share access to network data.
 Network nodes must provide non-excludable access to transactions, and consensus data lest the network become de-facto privatized.

-- As blockchains grow, volunteers stop running these nodes and the private sector must pay for them.
+- As blockchains grow, volunteers stop providing servers and other network services and the private sector must step in to pay for them.
 It is common to hear from non-economists that firms will do this because otherwise they won’t get paid.
 But this is not true.

-- Because these public nodes provide non-excludable benefits, they suffer from a common type of market failure known to economists since the 1960s.
-The private sector can be induced to pay for them, but only by finding ways to restrict public access to their benefits.
+- Because “open” data offers “non-excludable” benefits, their provision is limited by a class of market failures known to economists since the 1960s.
+The private sector can indeed be induced to pay for network services, but will privatize data-flows to fund their activities.

-The hardest part of understanding Saito is internalizing how this system forces costs up for attackers but not honest nodes.
-If you are interested in this aspect of how Saito works, we have put together a “poker video” with a more intuitive explanation of how Saito forces attackers into a catch-22.
+The result is a revolutionary blockchain.
+For those new to Saito, the hardest part of understanding how the blockchain works is internalizing how the lottery system forces costs up for attackers but not honest nodes.
+If you are interested in this aspect of Saito, we have put together a “poker video” with a more intuitive explanation of how attackers are forced into a catch-22.
 See if you can come up with a profitable strategy for attacking the payment mechanism!

-In practice, it will be many ideas before Saito is understood.
-Those who put time into studying how the network works will be best placed to take advantage of the technological revolution that will happen with the advent of truly scalable and economically self-sufficient public blockchains.
-If you have questions about how Saito works, or are interested in getting involved, please feel welcome to join our Telegram channel or join any of the numerous communities that are living and growing on the Saito network.
+If you have questions about Saito or are interested in getting involved, please feel welcome to join our Telegram channel or join any of the numerous communities that are living and growing on the Saito network.